IAmAnAlligator/Spring_MVC_messageService/README.md

 ## General Information
-- The Spring Boot message service
+This project is simple Spring Boot message service.

 ## Technologies Used
+Project is created with:

 - Java - version 17
 - Spring Boot - version 3
 - Hibernate - version 6